Introduction chemical hazards

 CaramelisationProducts with sugar

-Growth promotors: anabolic steroids, categorized into three : estrogenic-, androgenic- and progestogenic steroids.
+Growth promotors: anabolic steroids, categorized into three groups: estrogenic-, androgenic- and progestogenic steroids.
 Synthetic steroids: ethinylestradiol, diethylstilbestrol (DES), trenbolone, and Medroxyprogesterone acetate (MPA).MeatEnergy used for the growth of the animal will be focused on manufacturing proteins at the cost of fats.

 Growth promotors; Beta-agonists.
 They are known as clenbuterol, salbutamol and bromobuterol.MeatResponsible for breaking down fats and producing proteins (repartition drugs).